dynamsoft-docs/license-server-docs/selfhosting/security.md

 title: Manage Security - Dynamsoft License Server
 keywords: Dynamsoft License Server, Security
 description: How to manage security of Dynamsoft License Server
-breadcrumbText: Manage LTS Security
+breadcrumbText: Manage DLS Security
 needAutoGenerateSidebar: true
 ---

-# Manage LTS security
+# Manage DLS security

-Dynamsoft recommends that you change the default password the first time you log in the management portal for LTS.
+Dynamsoft recommends that you change the default password the first time you log in the management portal for DLS.
 Moreover, it is recommended to change the password every few months.

 A few things to note